Jet fuel: Jet B

 Jet B is a naphtha-kerosene fuel that is used for its enhanced cold-weather performance.
 However, Jet B's lighter composition makes it more dangerous to handle.
 For this reason, it is rarely used, except in very cold climates.
 A blend of approximately 30% kerosene and 70% gasoline, it is known as wide-cut fuel.
 It has a very low freezing point of -60 C, and a low flash point as well.
 It is primarily used in northern Canada and Alaska, where the extreme cold makes its low freezing point necessary, and which helps mitigate the danger of its lower flash point.
+Jet B is also known as AVTAG (aviation turbine gasoline).

 GOST standards

 The GOST standard 10227 specifies civilian fuels, among which are TS-1, T-1, T-1S, T2 and RT.
 Military fuels such as T-1pp, T-8V (aka T-8B) and T-6 are specified by GOST 12308.
 Icing inhibitors are specified by GOST 8313.
 Some researchers refer to T-6 as "ram rocket fuel"; others have patented a method used to produce T-1pp from a mixture of T-6 and RT, the latter of which has been characterized as "unified Russian fuel for sub- and supersonic aircraft".